the secret behind life's challenges

 Without life's many and varied challenges you'd find yourself sitting safe, sound and staying small in your comfort zone.
 As comfortable and cosy as that may be and may sound, nothing grows inside your comfort zone; the magic and miracles only happen outside your comfort zone.

-Life is nothing if we are not growing, changing, adapting, learning, achieving.
+Life is nothing if we are not growing, changing, adapting, learning, achieving, transforming.

 Think about this again from a slightly different perspective.
 Let's bring a little emotion into the mix.